nhsconnect/ITK-FHIR-Digital-Medicines/pages/overview/overview_release_notes.md

 {% include warning.html content="This **temporary** site is provided to assist with the development of the Digital Medicines Specification and is being updated regularly.
 It is advised not to develop against these specifications until a formal announcement has been made." %}

+## 1.2.6-Private-Beta ##

+- [Referral details](explore_referral_details.html) - Clarification that Referral Details are details on onward referral(s).
+Change to intro text; change to "Referral to" sub heading description; change to example from self-referral to a GP referral.
+- [Attendance details](explore_attendance_details.html) - Change to example to include a Service example for  Emergancy Supply.
+Removal of prefixes (e.g. "Name:") from example.
+Tidy up example - for example changed some &lt;p&gt; tags for &lt;br/&gt;.
+Added Emergecy Supply to "Consultation method".
+Added Consultation method to example.
+Change Location to Community pharmacy.
+- [GP Practice](explore_gp_practice.html) - Removed label ("ODS Organization Code:") from Practice identifier in example.
+Added GP Practice name and address in example
+- [Patient demographics](explore_patient_demographics.html) - removed prefixes (Name: etc.) from the example.
+Improved formatting of Address by changing &lt;p&gt; to &lt;br/&gt;.
+Name now appears in one line.
+- Change to menu structure - Moved [Observations](explore-observations.html) from Common Headings to Minor Illness Referral Consultation

 ## 1.2.5-Private-Beta ##

 - The Pharmacy Digital Minor Illness Referral Service care communication has been renamed to **Minor Illness Referral Consultation (MIRC)**.